FreQRiDeR/RSYNC-GUI/README.md

 RSYNC-GUI
 =========

+PASSWORD IS CURRENTLY BROKEN!
+USE SSHKEY AUTHENTICATION (Passwordless key) For now.

 A small macOS SwiftUI GUI wrapper for rsync.
 It lets you pick local source/target paths (via a file browser), enter remote rsync-style endpoints (user@host:/path), toggle the most popular rsync options, preview the generated command, and run rsync while capturing stdout/stderr into an output pane.

 This repository contains a minimal, modern-looking macOS app that demonstrates the core features you requested.
 It intentionally relies on the system rsync and ssh for remote transfers.